HAIV-Lab/OES/content/task.md

         In C2FSCIL, we provide the model with all training samples accompanied by coarse labels in the base session, including 10 coarse-grained classes and 189 fine-grained classes.
 In the subsequent incremental sessions, we introduce samples with fine labels for each of the 10 coarse classes, supplying only 5 samples per class at each session, which is consistent with the few-shot setting.
 The initial training phase learns all 10 coarse classes, while each subsequent incremental phase introduces 20 fine-grained classes.
         ![C2FSCIL](C2FSCIL.png)

+        If you develop your own algorithms to test on OES, please consider buildin upon [OpenHAIV](http://haiv-lab.github.io/openhaiv), an open-source framework that we use to perform the above tasks for open-world sensing.

         {{< /test >}}
     design:
       spacing: